joshuaboniface/rffmpeg/SETUP.md

    jellyfin1 $ sudo $EDITOR /etc/rffmpeg/rffmpeg.yml  # if required
    ```

 1. Initialize `rffmpeg` (note the `sudo` command) and add at least one remote host to it.
 You can add multiple hosts now or later, set weights of hosts, and add a host more than once.
-For full details see the [main README](README.md).
+For full details see the [main README](README.md) or run `rffmpeg --help` to view the CLI help menu.

    ```
    jellyfin1 $ sudo rffmpeg init --yes
    jellyfin1 $ rffmpeg add --weight 1 gpu1
    ```

+### NFS Setup

+* **WARNING:** This guide assumes your hosts are on the same private local network.
+It is not recommended to run NFS over the Internet as it is unencrypted and bandwidth-intensive.
+Consider other remote filesystems like SSHFS in such cases as these will offer greater privacy and robustness.

 1. Install the NFS kernel server.
 We will use NFS to export the various required directories so the transcode machine can read from and write to them.